chmerdon/ExtendableFEM.jl/docs/src/pdesolvers.md

     The type of fixed-point algorithm depends on the discretisation of the nonlinearities.
-If all of them are assembled as a NonlinearOperator, this will result in a Newton scheme (which can be somewhat costumized via the keywords arguments like damping).
+If all of them are assembled as a NonlinearOperator, this will result in a Newton scheme (which can be somewhat customized via the keywords arguments like damping).
 If all nonlinearities are linearized by LinearOperator and BilinearOperator, this will result in other types of fixed-point iterations.